DocNow/twarc-videos/README.md

 # twarc-videos

-This twarc plugin uses [youtube_dl] to download videos and their metadata from tweets. youtube_dl downloads video from [more platforms] than youtube.
+This twarc plugin uses [youtube_dl] to download videos and their metadata from tweets.
+This is nice because youtube_dl downloads video from [many more platforms] than YouTube including Twitter itself.

-First you need to install twarc and this plugin:
+To use twarc-videos first you need to install twarc and this plugin:

     pip install twarc
     pip install twarc-videos